Assign optimization for algorithmic differentiation reuse index management strategies: Results

 The coupled Burgers' equation \cite{biazar2009exact,bahadir2003fully,zhu2010numerical}

 is discretized with an upwind finite difference scheme.
 The initial and boundary conditions are taken from the exact solution

 given in \cite{biazar2009exact}.
 The computational domain $D$ is the unit square $D = [0,1] \times [0,1] \subset \R \times \R$.
-As far as the differentiation is concerned, we choose the initial solution of the time stepping scheme as input parameters, and as output parameter we take the norm of the final solution.
+As far as the differentiation is concerned, we choose the initial solution of the time stepping scheme as input parameters, and as the output parameter we take the norm of the final solution.

-For the implementation of the program, all methods are written in such a way that they can be inlined and the requested memory is allocated and initialized before the time measurement starts.
-Particularly, the required memory for the tape is computed beforehand and then allocated.
-This yields very stable time measurements which are run on one node of the Elwetritsch cluster at the TU Kaiserslautern.
+For the implementation of the program, all methods are written in such a way that they can be inlined and the first 3 runs are used as warm-up runs.
+All timing values are averaged over 20 evaluations.
+In addition, the frequency of the CPU is fixed.
+This yields very stable time measurements which are run on one node of the Elwetritsch cluster at the University of Kaiserslautern-Landau (RPTU).
 The node consists of two Intel Xeon 6126 CPUs with a total of 24 cores and 384 GB of main memory.
 We discretize the Burgers' equation on a $601\times 601$ grid and solve it with 32 iterations.
 As a compiler, gcc version 9 is used.
-We remark that similar results are obtained with the Intel compiler.
-All timing values are averaged over 10 evaluations.
+We remark that similar results are obtained with the Intel and clang compiler.